Have you ever wondered, "is my hair protein sensitive”?

 The whole protein sensitivity thing can be confusing as ALL OUTDOORS, ya know?

-Truth is, you can DRAMATICALLY improve how your hair looks, holds moisture, maintains health and avoids breakage by understanding the 3 main causes of why you might feel that your hair is protein sensitive, when actually...
+You can DRAMATICALLY improve how your hair looks, holds moisture, maintains health and avoids breakage by understanding the 3 main causes of why you might feel that your hair is protein sensitive, when actually...

 ... and how to solve it in a step-by-step, smart way.